storj/docs/app/learn/page.md

 The Storage Node stores data for others, and gets paid for storage and bandwidth.
 All data stored on storage nodes is client-side encrypted and erasure-coded.&#x20;

-Uplink Clients enables developers to store data on Storj DCS, handling end-to-end encryption from the client-side (by default), and erasure coding, where files are split into 80 pieces then distributed across our network of storage nodes.
+Uplink Clients enables developers to store data on Storj, handling end-to-end encryption from the client-side (by default), and erasure coding, where files are split into 80 pieces then distributed across our network of storage nodes.
 Each of the 80 pieces is stored on different, diverse storage nodes, with different operators, power supplies, networks, and geographies, etc. - yielding tremendous security, performance, and durability advantages.
 The client-side managed, end-to-end encryption combined with our edge-based access management capabilities provide easy-to-use tools for building applications that are more private, more secure, and less susceptible to a range of common attack vectors.
 Uplink clients include both our self-hosted and Storj-hosted S3 compatible gateways, the CLI, and the libuplink Go library and bindings.&#x20;

 The Satellite is a set of hosted services that handles developer account access, API access management, metadata management, storage node reputation, data audit, and data repair, as well as billing developers and payment for Storage Nodes.
-Storj Labs satellites are operated under the Storj DCS brand.&#x20;
+Storj Labs satellites are operated under the Storj brand.&#x20;

 ## How it's Different

-To give you a sense of how the Storj DCS service is different, it’s helpful to describe what happens with a round-trip upload and download of a file.
+To give you a sense of how the Storj service is different, it’s helpful to describe what happens with a round-trip upload and download of a file.
 Files are uploaded using an Uplink client, whether directly using the CLI or S3 compatible gateway, or indirectly using a tool that has integrated the libuplink library, such as FileZilla, Rclone or Restic.&#x20;

 ## What Happens When You Upload